ocornut/imgui/examples/README.txt

  - Road-map: Dear ImGui 1.80 (WIP currently in the "docking" branch) will allows imgui windows to be seamlessly detached from the main application window.
-This is achieved using an extra layer to the platform and renderer bindings, which allows imgui to communicate platform-specific requests.
+This is achieved using an extra layer to the platform and renderer bindings, which allows Dear ImGui to communicate platform-specific requests.
    If you decide to use unmodified imgui_impl_xxxx.cpp files, you will automatically benefit from improvements and fixes related to viewports and platform windows without extra work on your side.